The Syphilis and Candida sections has been updated! For a summary of changes, see the What's New section.

 Orolabial herpes (e.g., cold sores, fever blisters) is the most common manifestation of HSV-1 infection.
 Classic manifestations include a sensory prodrome in the affected area, rapidly followed by the evolution of lesions from papule to vesicle, ulcer, and crust stages on the lip.
 The course of illness in untreated patients is 5 to 10 days.
 Lesions recur 1 to 12 times per year and can be triggered by sunlight or physiologic stress.

 Genital herpes is the most common manifestation of HSV-2 infection.
 Typical genital mucosal or skin lesions evolve through stages of papule, vesicle, ulcer, and crust.
 Ulcerative lesions are usually the only stage observed on mucosal surfaces, but vesicles are commonly seen on genital skin (e.g., the penile shaft, thighs, pubis).
 Local symptoms might include a sensory prodrome consisting of pain and pruritis.
 Mucosal disease is occasionally accompanied by dysuria or vaginal or urethral discharge.
 Inguinal lymphadenopathy is common with genital herpes, particularly in primary infection.3 These classic manifestations occur in some patients, but most individuals with genital herpes have mild and atypical lesions that are often unrecognized, not brought to medical attention, and cannot reliably be diagnosed by physical examination.
-In profoundly immunocompromised patients, extensive, deep, nonhealing ulcerations can occur.
-These lesions have been reported most often in those with CD4 T-lymphocyte (CD4) cell counts of <100 cells/µL and also may be more commonly associated with acyclovir-resistant HSV.4
+HSV is a significant cause of proctitis in men who have sex with men with HIV infection and may not be associated with external anal ulcers.4 In profoundly immunocompromised patients, extensive, deep, nonhealing ulcerations can occur.
+These lesions have been reported most often in those with CD4 T-lymphocyte (CD4) cell counts of <100 cells/µL and also may be associated with acyclovir-resistant HSV.5 In addition, atypical presentations such as hypertrophic genital HSV,6,7 which mimics neoplasia and requires biopsy for diagnosis, may be seen in persons with HIV infection.

 An episode of genital HSV-1 disease is indistinguishable from genital HSV-2 disease, but genital HSV-1 recurrences and viral shedding occur less often than with genital HSV-2 infection.